LukasBombach/LukasBombach.github.io/_posts/2015-04-06-videos-with-node-webkit.md

+---
+title: How to play almost all video files in nw.js (node-webkit)
+layout: post
+---
 # How to play almost all video files in nw.js (node-webkit)

 Playing video files using nw.js out-of-the-box is very limited.
 The list of supported codecs